fmnoise/zakon/README.md

 All policies are inherited from `:zakon.core/policy` which acts as **global policy**.
 If specified policy can't dispatch rule, `:zakon.core/policy` will be used.

+## Status

+Library is alpha and subject to change.

 ## License

 Copyright © 2020 fmnoise